 You don’t need an International Driver’s License to drive in Bulgaria.
 You need to carry your Dutch driver’s license with you.

-If you absolutely like to visit Bulgaria with a camper or a caravan, you can do so.
+If you like to visit Bulgaria with a camper or a caravan, you can do so.
 It is fun and economical as well.
-If you are arriving with a caravan, please make sure you know the parking rules in Bulgaria.
+If you are arriving with a caravan, please know the parking rules in Bulgaria.
 There are designated parking spaces for caravans in summer and winter resorts.
 Parking in non-designated areas is not fun and can harm nature too.
 Check our camping resource for more information.